-“I don’t know whether I’d be more afraid of the earthquakes or the drug lords!”
+“You went traveling in South America alone?
+Are you crazy?
+Didn’t you feel unsafe the whole time?
+I don’t know whether I’d be more afraid of the earthquakes or the drug lords!”

 “Are you sure it’s a good idea?”

 “Have you been sold into the drug trade yet?”

 “Really, nothing bad happened?
 I don’t believe you… come on, what was the worst thing you had to deal with?”